-• Since 2006, Intel and AMD processors have had support for so-called hardware virtualization.
+Intel and AMD processors have support for hardware virtualization.
 This means that these processors can help Oracle VM VirtualBox to intercept potentially dangerous operations that a guest operating system may be attempting and also makes it easier to present virtual hardware to a virtual machine.

 These hardware features differ between Intel and AMD processors.
-Intel named its technology >VT-x.
-AMD calls theirs AMD-V. The Intel and AMD support for virtualization is very different in detail, but not very different in principle.
+Intel named its technology VT-x, AMD calls theirs AMD-V. The Intel and AMD support for virtualization is very different in detail, but not very different in principle.